 Here are over 20 free plans for you to review, they offer either complete tutorials or enough details showing you how to make your own.
 Many provide cutting lists, diagrams and lots of pictures too.
 Pick one you like and you can build it over a day or two then enjoy it during this year’s season.

 The projects below vary from beginner to advanced woodworking skills with both simple and elaborate designs offered–a little something for everyone.

 Bonus!
 Once you start using the bench, you’ll realize how nice it is working on a near-waist high surface, no more constant bending over while filling your pots with soil (priceless!).

 Everything I’ve posted below should have free instructions available without fussy registrations or sign-up dues and I’ve tried linking directly to the directions/plans page itself, so this list is definitely a useful collection that can get you started without fuss.

-Tip: Even if something doesn’t meet all your needs, spend some time reviewing a variety of plans for ideas and inspiration to customize your own project…this collection is loaded with them.
+Tip: Even if something doesn’t meet all your needs, spend some time reviewing a variety of plans for ideas and inspiration to customize your own design…this collection is loaded with them.
 Have fun!

 Each leg is made sturdy with a couple 2x4s then each side has another board running across to fit slats of wood on top to act as a shelf for supplies.
 Easy DIY, but wow, the finished product sure does the trick!

 |Sturdy & Backed With Wire Mesh: If you’re looking for something a little more advanced to build, this would be a good choice.
 It’s sturdy and will surely last for years.
 Still, it’s not too complicated and I would say Intermediate Level woodworking skills are all that’s needed.

 This one has a top shelf, wire mesh back to hang garden tools from, sturdy double legs and a spacious bottom shelf.
 The site has broken pdf links for the printable PDF cut list but it’s still available on page along with basic instructions and diagrams showing how everything is pieced together.